-Coding is an amazing skill to pass on to kids.
+Coding is an amazing skill – making coding for kids a good skill to pass on.
 Not only does it help them develop several skills they can use in any real-life situation, but it also prepares them for a job industry that will increasingly require STEM knowledge to be competitive.
 Plus, coding for kids can be a lot of fun and a great hobby!

 Why Kids Should Learn Coding